By Alex Morgan 1 min read

 1. Playing in Different Positions: Tight in Early, Aggressive in Late

-In early position, where fewer players act after you, a tighter range is advisable.
+In Early Position, where fewer players act after you, a tighter range is advisable.
 Hands like AA, KK, QQ, AK suited are standard raises to establish control.
 Conversely, in late position (cutoff and button), you can diversify your range to include Suited Connectors like 9-8 suited or even weaker hands such as K-9 suited, aiming to exploit opponents' folds.

 An example scenario: On the button, you notice opponents are folding frequently to aggression.
 Raising with 6-5 suited allows you to steal blinds and set up Multi-Way Pots, where your implied odds increase significantly.